 7. Practice makes perfect!
 The more you practice (repeating steps if necessary) and the more you reward positive behavior, the more likely you are to have a fully potty trained dog.

 Indoor potty training is a lifesaver for small breeds—especially those who live in areas of the country with freezing weather, and those who live in high-rise apartments.

 Potty pads are also great for dogs who are older, sick or disabled, for puppies who have yet to be vaccinated, and for owners who work long hours.

-Remember: dogs can go outside, and it’s important to offer your dog exercise and daily walks.
+Remember: the potty pad is meant to be a step in the potty training journey, not the destination. it’s important to offer your dog exercise and daily walks.
 If you work long hours, enlist help from a trusted pet sitter or dog walker.
 Weaning your dog off the potty pad, and teaching her to go outside, is ultimately preferable.

 Top image via Instagram